kitcn

 Schema

-We'll start with the starter schema.
-It is intentionally tiny.
+The starter schema is intentionally tiny.

 convex/functions/schema.ts